Queenstown, New Zealand: Utilities

 Electricity distribution in Queenstown is the responsibility of two companies, Dunedin-based Aurora Energy and Invercargill-based Powernet.
 Electricity is supplied from Transpower's national grid at its substation in Frankton, which in turn is fed by a twin-circuit 110,000-volt line from Transpower's Cromwell substation.

-Queenstown was one of the last towns in New Zealand with a manual telephone exchange, whereby all calls had to be connected by an operator.
-The town was upgraded to a fully automatic exchange in 1988.
-Fibre to the premises was rolled-out in Queenstown as part of the Fifth National Government's Ultra-Fast Broadband programme, with the rollout completed in July 2016.
+Queenstown was one New Zealand's last towns to rely on a manual telephone exchange, requiring all calls to be connected by an operator.
+By the early 1980s, the outdated system was overloaded, causing frequent delays—sometimes over an hour for toll calls—frustrating locals and businesses, particularly in the tourism sector.
+Despite long-standing promises of an upgrade, progress was slow, prompting growing concerns and calls for urgent action.
+Temporary measures, such as additional switchboards and staff, provided limited relief.
+After years of setbacks, Queenstown’s long-awaited automatic exchange finally opened in 1986.
+Fibre to the premises was rolled out in Queenstown as part of the Fifth National Government's Ultra-Fast Broadband programme, with the rollout completed in July 2016.